 Once you’ve purchased the book, be sure to check page 8 for information on how to download the following free inspiration by the author, Swami Kriyananda.

-– a talk entitled “Meditation: The Great Problem Solver”
+– a talk titled “Meditation: The Great Problem Solver”

 – a guided yoga postures session